Lucknow: Dalit delivery worker alleges customer spat on him, hurled casteist slurs

 A Dalit delivery executive in Lucknow alleged that a customer used casteist slurs and assaulted him last week, the police said on Monday.

-The Zomato delivery agent, Vineet Kumar Rawat, in his complaint said that he was attacked when he was delivering food to the customer, Ajay Singh, at his house on June 18, NDTV reported.
+The Zomato delivery agent, Vineet Kumar Rawat, in his complaint to the police said that he was attacked when he was delivering food to the customer, Ajay Singh, at his house on June 18, NDTV reported.
 Singh allegedly said that he would not accept food touched by a Dalit.

 The police are collecting close-circuit television camera footage from cameras near the spot, Abidi said, The Indian Express reported.
 Singh’s family was present in the house at the time of assault, he added.